InitRunner

 CategoryTypes

-Datafilesystem, sql, api, http
+Datafilesystem, sql, api, http, calculator, pdf_extract

-Executionshell, python, mcp
+Executionshell, python, mcp, git

 Communicationslack, email